 - Finally, the seven hours I spent on my bike, and the micro-injuries and dehydration induced by the endurance exercise, served as a catalyst for the clotting in this perfect storm.

 I was lucky to survive with no permanent damage from the extensive clot and delayed care.
-I credit this to my cardiovascular fitness at the time and a vascular surgeon who put the pieces together in less than a day and treated my case aggressively.
+I credit this to my cardiovascular fitness at the time and a vascular surgeon who put the pieces together and treated my case aggressively.
 I had an intensive, yet non-invasive surgery within a day of entering the hospital to remove my clots, place a stent in my left iliac vein, catheters to remove the excess fluid, and a filter below my heart to prevent more PEs during my recovery.
 A hematologist prescribed me a year of warfarin, which I combined with gradual moderate-to-vigorous physical activity.

 At my six-month check-up, my vascular surgeon and hematologist agreed that I was fully recovered and could stop taking warfarin.
 This was a shared decision based on my thorough understanding of my risk factors and demonstrated ability to reduce my risk factors.
 Since I had controlled all my other clotting risk factors, the risk of taking warfarin as a cyclist (with the potential of bike accidents that could cause life-threatening hemorrhage) outweighed the clotting risk of my prothrombin gene mutation.